congzlwag/strkPHsim/README.md

 The output is a hdf5 file specified by variable `out_h5path`.
 The control parameters for this demo is gathered under the comment line `#Main input parameters`.

+## Generalization to Double Direct Ionization
+Function `PH2Int` in `streakPH2.jl` computes the (unnormalized) distribution density of two streaked photoelectrons from the same ionizing pulse.
+A working example is `DirectDouble/ddi_demo.jl`

 ## Dependencies

 * julia >= 1.9.0